 This recipe makes 6 slices of bread, which are the same thickness and size of a typical piece of store bought bread.

-Tip: You can also cut the bread in half after it cools if you want the slices less thick.
+Tip: You can also cut the bread in half after it cools if you want the slices thinner.

-The bread makes perfect sandwich bread or is also great when used with just a topping or spread.
+I love this coconut flour bread recipe because the bread makes perfect sandwich bread.
+It is also great when used with just a topping or spread.
 But since coconut flour can be very filling, for sandwiches, I often like to cut my bread in half so it is a little bit thinner.
 It slices in half very neatly and easily when you just use a knife and cut down the center.
 (See the pic below)

 How to store the bread